Statement of Research Interests

-Methodological interests include theoretical and philosophical foundations of social research, interpretive and critical research paradigms, empirical/philosophical inquiry, reflexive research and qualitative methodologies and methods.
+Methodological interests include philosophical foundations of social research, interpretive and critical research paradigms, hermeneutics, empirical/philosophical inquiry, reflexive research and various qualitative research methodologies and methods.

 Professional Practice & Education; Epistemologies of Practice; Reflective Practice; Reflexivity; Ethical Practice; Practical Wisdom/ Phronesis; Embodied Knowledge; Mindfulness; Epistemic Justice; Occupational Justice; Critical Disability Studies; Relational Autonomy; Ethics of Care; Occupational Therapy/Occupational Science; Knowledge Paradigms; Interpretive & Critical Research; Arts-Based Approaches; Philosophical Foundations of Qualitative Research